 First of all, thank you for sharing your wisdom and financial journey.
 I love reading your blog and I learn so much from it!

-I was wondering if you could give me some advice on where to put my money after maxing out my RRSP and TFSA contributions.
-I saw on your website that you suggested Horizons as a tax-efficient fund.
-I’ve read that others put it in Canadian dividend stocks.
-There are so many options out there, so frankly, I’m getting quite confused.
+I was wondering if you could give some advice on where to put my money after maxing out my RRSP and TFSA contributions.
+I saw on MDJ that you like all-in-one ETFs, but in a taxable account, and with so many options out there, I’m getting quite overwhelmed.

-I’ve also always done our taxes just it’s just basically filling out forms.
-I’m worried that when I start investing our extra funds in a non-registered account, it will be a disaster come tax time.
+I’ve also always done our taxes, and it has just basically been the T4s plus the basic deductions and RRSP contributions.
+I’m worried that after maxing out RRSPs and TFSAs, and now using a non-registered account, it will be a disaster come tax time.
 Would welcome any insight you have on this.

 The Basics of RRSPs and TFSA and Taxation